 Projection

-Famous musical adapted from the short stories of Scholem Aleichem.
-Tevye, the milkman, has a hard time marrying off his five daughters who do as they please.
+Famous musical adapted from the novels of Scholem Aleichem.
+Tevye, the dairyman, has a hard time marrying off his five daughters, who do as they please.
 Faced with the pogroms, they are forced to leave for the roads of exile.

 Register on the Memorial website